Skip to main content

 The Penthouse, Inspiration

-Of the many features, rooms would contain pagoda-style architecture and gilded finishes.
-The art or paintings would capture dream-like landscapes of the countryside, and figurines would span from dragons and animals to people's depictions.
+Of the many features, Chinoiserie rooms contained pagoda-style architecture and gilded finishes.
+The art or paintings captured dream-like landscapes of the countryside, and figurines would span from dragons and animals to people's depictions.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Queen+Mary%E2%80%99s+Chinese+Chippendale+Room%2C+1927%0D%0AOil%2C+Richard+Jack%0D%0AResearch+Online%2C+UK%3B+ACD+Sept.+2025">Queen Mary’s Chinese Chippendale Room, 1927<br />